Get insider access

 7.8 Sports

-The Hisense U7K is a very good TV to watch sports on.
-It gets very bright in SDR and has fantastic reflection handling, easily handling bright rooms.
+The Hisense U7K is good for watching sports.
+It gets very bright in SDR and has fantastic reflection handling, so it's well-suited to bright rooms.
 Its response time is great in most content, so there's minimal blur behind fast-moving objects or players.
-Its gray uniformity is decent, but there's a noticeable difference in color tone between the left and right side of the screen, which is distracting in sports with large areas of bright color.
-Unfortunately, the TV's viewing angle is inadequate, so it's not the best TV for a wide seating arrangement.
+Its gray uniformity is decent, but there's a noticeable difference in color tone between the left and right side of the screen, which can be distracting in sports with large areas of bright color.
+Unfortunately, the TV's viewing angle is inadequate, so it isn't the best TV for a wide seating arrangement.

 Pros